Monitor

 By the end, you will:

-- Understand how to read strategy status.
+- Understand how to read deployment status.

 - Know where to see which accounts each strategy uses.